eMedicine Specialties > Infectious Diseases > CNS Infections

 United States

-Approximately 1,000 new cases of cysticercosis are reported annually in the United States.
-Most occur among Latin American immigrants in locations such as California (particularly Los Angeles), Phoenix, and Albuquerque.
-Less frequently, cysticercosis is observed in immigrants from other areas, including Asia and Africa.
+Approximately 2,000 patients are hospitalized for neurocysticercosis each year in the United States.[2]
+Most occur among Latin American immigrants in locations such as California, Arizona, and Texas.
+Less frequently, cysticercosis is observed in immigrants from other areas, including India, Asia, and Africa.
 A small number of cases of cysticercosis develop in people born in the United States who have traveled to areas in which the infection is endemic.
 These travelers are often the children of immigrants.
 Locally acquired infection is rare and is associated with contact with a tapeworm carrier.
 All tapeworm carriers acquire infection from areas of endemic disease.

 International

 An estimated 50-100 million people are infected with cysticercosis worldwide.
 This is probably an underestimate since many infections go undiagnosed.
+The World Health Organization (WHO) estimates suggest 2.56-8.30 million cases of neurocysticercosis globally.[2]
 Neurocysticercosis is one of the leading causes of adult-onset seizures worldwide.
 CT scanning and MRI of the brain have greatly improved the diagnosis of neurocysticercosis.

-Areas of endemic disease include Central and South America, India, China, Southeast Asia, and sub-Saharan Africa.
+Areas of endemic disease include Central and South America, India, China, Southeast Asia, and sub-Saharan Africa.[4]
 Studies in Latin America and India have noted adult-onset seizures in approximately 2% of the population, with as many as half due to neurocysticercosis.
 In Latin America, the seroprevalence rate ranges from 4.9-24%.
 In India, the estimated prevalence is similar.
 Rural China and Korea have lower infection rates.
-The seroprevalence in certain rural South American communities is as high as 10-25%.2
+The seroprevalence in certain rural South American communities is as high as 10-25%.[5]
+The estimated true prevalence of human taeniasis and cysticercosis in rural Vietnam is as high as 13% for each.[6]
+There is also an indication that cysticercosis and taeniasis are present across eastern European countries.[7]

 Mortality/Morbidity

-• Neurocysticercosis is one of the leading causes of adult-onset seizures and is estimated to cause as many as 50% of adult-onset seizure cases in developing countries where T solium is endemic.
-Neurocysticercosis was found to be responsible for 10% of newly onset seizures in one Los Angeles, California, emergency department.3 Overall, among patients who presented to emergency departments with newly onset seizure, neurocysticercosis was found to be responsible for 2.1-5.7% of cases.4
+Neurocysticercosis is the most frequent preventable cause of epilepsy worldwide and is estimated to cause 30% of all epilepsy cases in endemic countries.
+In 2015, the WHO’s Foodborne Disease Burden Epidemiology Reference Group identified T solium as a leading cause of death from foodborne diseases, resulting in a considerable total of 2.8 million disability-adjusted life-years.
+Neurocysticercosis was found to be responsible for 10% of newly onset seizures in one Los Angeles, California, emergency department.[8]
+Overall, among patients who presented to emergency departments with newly onset seizure, neurocysticercosis was found to be responsible for 2.1-5.7% of cases.[9]

 Race